nodiscc/xsrv/README.md

 ## Maintenance

-Self-hosting places your services and data under your own responsibility (availability, integrity, confidentiality...).
-Always have a plan in place if your server crashes, gets compromised or damaged.
-There is no High Availability mechanism configured by default.
+- Self-hosting places your services and data under your own responsibility (availability, integrity, confidentiality...).
+- Always have a plan in place if your server crashes, gets compromised or damaged.
+- Respond to alerts sent by the monitoring system.
+- There is no High Availability mechanism configured by default.

 ### Backups

+Always keep 3 copies of valuable data (the working data, a local backup - preferably on another drive, and an offiste backup).

 The [backup](roles/backup) role performs automatic daily/weekly/monthly backups of your data, to a local directory `/var/backups/rsnapshot` on the server.

 To download a copy of latest daily backups from a host, to the `backups/` directory on the controller, run:

 ```bash